MusicDataset/md_homepage/content/musics/t/Thirty-TwoVariationsinCMinorWoO80(6)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Thirty-Two Variations in C Minor WoO 80 (6)
+title: Thirty-Two Variations in C Minor WoO 80 (6)
 description: This is the description for Thirty-Two Variations in C Minor WoO 80 by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]